fmi-basel/ggiorget_smFISH-Mobi-bursting/docs/source/processing_steps.md

 ## s02_spot_detection
 We use a combination of Laplacian of Gaussian (LoG) and h-maxima for spot detection.
 The LoG selects all spots which are of the right size and h-maxima filters the regions which have the right intensity.
 The detected spots must be detected with both of these methods.

+## s03_postprocessing
+We perform two post-processing steps.
+First, spots are assigned to cell labels and second spots from both channels are co-localized.